Bring Your Own Device (BYOD) is the in-the-know name for a situation where your team uses their own laptops and other devices for company work.

 Updates are annoying.
 They’re also completely necessary.

 Ensure your team knows how important it is not to keep clicking “remind me later” with those updates.
 Despite what it might sometimes appear, the developers of these programs aren’t doing it for the fun of it.

 A VPN – a Virtual Private Network – is the safest way to enable your team to access company data from home.

 If you don’t have one of these set up already, it’s time to get it done.

+It’s one of the more important steps to take when you’re looking to create and manage a mobile workforce.
 Your home working policy should make it clear to your team:

 With these basics in place, your BYOD security should be much tougher to crack.